 - Tribe Theme: Great for capturing emails and making the content shine.

 - Don't Hit Publish: A free tool we created that tells you if your blog post is a giant pile of junk or an amazing work of art (and we’ll give you tips to make it better)

 - 31 Days to Building a Better Blog: This month-long workbook by Darren Rowse has helped thousands of people get better at blogging, learn how to reach an audience, and start making a profit with their blogs.
 Whether you're starting out or ready to go to the next level with your blog, this book is worth it.

-- Compfight: This is the resource I use every day to illustrate my blog posts with beautiful photos that don't cost me a dime.
+- Unsplash: This is the resource I use every day to illustrate my blog posts with beautiful photos that don't cost me a dime.

 - The Complete Step-by-Step Guide to Launching Your Own Blog: This free guide will teach you everything you need to know to launch a blog.

 - CoSchedule: Managing your content as you go from draft to published post can quickly get unruly.
 CoSchedule makes it seamless and easy.
 Plus they provide amazing tools to help you distribute and improve your content so you become a better writer and reach more people.

 - You Are a Writer (So Start Acting Like One): This best-selling eBook by yours truly offers practical tips and inspiration for how you can start living the dream and become a real writer by believing you already are one.